 This page highlights the Sacramento and Roseville, CA High Water Mark Pilot Project which took place on November 8, 2013.
-This page is intended for local officials, emergency management personnel, community leaders as well as FEMA Regions, federal, state, and local entities.
+See more High Water Mark case studies.

 The cities of Sacramento and Roseville, CA, have gone above and beyond most communities to both educate and be proactive about flood risks.
 Both communities are part of the Community Rating System (CRS) program.
 The City of Roseville, in fact, is the highest rated CRS Community in the nation!
 They are the only community in the country to reach a CRS level of 1.